Testing for heavy metals in food

 EDF’s detailed recommendations on testing for heavy metals in food and food ingredients

 Due to extensive environmental contamination and the potential for additional contamination from processing, arsenic, cadmium, and lead can get into food.
-EDF recommends that companies systematically test their food products as well as potentially-contaminated ingredients.
+EDF recommends that companies systematically test their food products as well as potentially contaminated ingredients.
 Companies should use FDA’s approved method for inductively coupled plasma mass spectrometry (ICP/MS).
-Expected cost as of December 2019 is between $50 and $100 per sample.

 Our prioritized list of potentially contaminated ingredients includes: